Iteo/audoma/docs/usage.rst

 | In `drf`, it's possible to define `filterset_fields` and `filterset_class`.
 | By default, `drf-spectacular`` supports `django-filters`.
 Which are being documented.
-| Audoma has been tested with default drfs filter backend and `DjangoFilterBackend`.
+| Audoma has been tested with the default DRFs filter backend and `DjangoFilterBackend`.
 | For more accurate documentation, we recommend using `DjangoFilterBackend` as the default one.
 | Filters and search fields are being documented out of the box automatically.